system76/docs/content/backup-files.md

 ![image](/images/backup/disks-3-create-disk-image.png)

 When you press a "Create disk image" in the drop-down menu mentioned before, you will have a pop-up appear, presenting you with choice to name the disk image you're creating and select where to put it.

+**NOTE** that some of these features are only available when booting from a [live disk](/articles/live-disk).

 ![image](/images/backup/disks-3-create-disk-image-busy.png)

 After clicking "Start creating," it may ask for your password.
 Next Disks will start creating your disk image.
 A progress bar will be shown.
 You can cancel creating the image at any time by pressing the trash can icon on the right, next to the progress bar.

+**NOTE** the location that you save the image file to will need to be either the same size or larger (ie 1TB will need a 1TB or above).

 Upon finishing, you will have a disk image file in `.img` format.
-The file will havethe name you chose and will be saved in the folder you selected.
+The file will have the name you chose and will be saved in the folder you selected.

 ### Restoring a disk image